 Please review the Test Scheduling Procedures before you arrive for your first test.
 If you have any questions or concerns, ask the testing staff before you begin your test, or email email@example.com.

 Students must have an appointment to take their exam.
-Students register for an appointment through OwlAccommodate at least 5 Business Days in advance.
-It is the student’s responsibility to inform the instructor of appointment date, time and testing location.
+Students register for an appointment through OwlAccommodate at least FIVE (5) BUSINESS DAYS in advance.
+It is the student’s responsibility to inform the instructor of the appointment date, time and testing location.

-Students should arrive at least 5 minutes before appointment for check-in and test instructions.
-Student will be escorted to their assigned seat by the proctor.
-If a student arrives within 15 minutes of their appointment, they may still take it; however the appointment end time will remain the same.
+Students should arrive at least 5 minutes before their appointment for to check-in and receive test instructions.
+The student will be escorted to their assigned seat by the proctor.
+If a student arrives within 15 minutes of their appointment, they may still take their exam; however the appointment end time will remain the same.
 Students will not be able to make up the lost time due to late arrival.
 Failure to arrive within 15 minutes of the scheduled appointment may result in rescheduling.

 eCore exams will be scheduled and taken through the KSU Testing Center if taken in person.